Grizzly-Web/polymer-app/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [https://stone-store-9887.web.app/](https://stone-store-9887.web.app/) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.